11 best TV deals in the Amazon Prime Day 2024 sale

 When did TV Prime Day deals begin?

-If you’re in the market for a new TV, Amazon’s Prime Big Deal Days began on 8 October 2024 and runs right through to 11.59pm on 9 October 2024, giving you two full days to shop the discounts.
+If you’re in the market for a new TV, Amazon’s Prime Big Deal Days began on 8 October 2024 and runs right through to 11.59pm on 9 October 2024, so, there’s still time to shop the discounts.

 Do you need Amazon Prime to buy Prime Big Deal Days TV deals?